 Herpes infections can be divided into two different types: Oral Herpes and Genital Herpes.

-Oral Herpes, sometimes called HSV-1, is an oral STI caused by a virus that infects your nerve endings.
-The virus periodically migrates to the skin, causing outbreaks of fluid-filled blisters around the mouth.
-These blisters erupt and scab over.
+Oral Herpes, (almost always caused by the type of Herpes we have named HSV-1), is an oral STI caused by a virus that infects your nerve endings.
+The virus periodically migrates to the skin, causing outbreaks of small fluid-filled blisters around the mouth.
+These blisters erupt and scab over after a few days as the outbreak calms down.
 The appearance of blisters may also be accompanied by headaches, body aches, flu-like symptoms, and pain and itching around the site of infection.

-Genital Herpes, sometimes called HSV-2, tends to infect the genital area.
+Genital Herpes, (normally caused by the HSV-2 version of the virus, but sometimes due to the HSV-1 through oral sex), tends to infect the genital area.
 When contracted, on the first outbreak, the infection can cause:

 The first outbreak of these blisters is usually the worst.
 Outbreaks tend to recur periodically with less intense symptoms than the first outbreak.

 With all that said, it’s possible to get an Oral Herpes infection around the genitals and a Genital Herpes infection in your mouth.
-It all depends on how you contract the infection.
+This happens, of course, when there is oral sex.

 Herpes can be tested in urine, blood, and swab samples, though blood and urine are used most often.
-Urine is usually only useful during a current infection when the virus is present in the sample provided.
+Urine is usually only useful during a current infection if the virus is present in the urethra (the tube we urinate through).

 While a Herpes infection can’t be completely cured, the symptoms can be managed with antiretroviral medication.